Dystopian FictionLife BlogShort Stories

 “Please, it’s Ollie,” I interrupted.

-There were no further words from Max and none at all from Steve.
-They walked to the door, opened it, walked out and so I closed it behind them and not a single awkward, uncomfortable moment happened.
+There were no further words from Max, and none at all from Steve.
+They walked to the door, opened it, stepped out, and I closed it behind them without a single awkward or uncomfortable moment.

-I stood and stared at the back of the door for several minutes.
-So many thoughts raced through my mind; so many questions.
+I stood and stared at the back of the door for several minutes, a thousand thoughts racing through my mind.

 Eventually, I turned and headed back to the kitchen and put the kettle back on.

-“33 my ass,” I said to the kettle, and then began to laugh.
+“Thirty-three my ass,” I said to the kettle, then began to laugh.

 7:13am.

-On the one hand I was curious how I’d managed to sleep so late and on the other, I was concerned about who the hell could be banging on my door so loudly.
-I lifted the cover and pushed it aside, then slid to the side of the bed and braced myself for the searing pain that was sure to come as my feet hit the soft carpet for the first time.
+On the one hand, I was curious how I had managed to sleep so late, and on the other, I was concerned about who the hell could be banging on my door so loudly.
+I lifted the cover and pushed it aside, then slid to the side of the bed and braced myself for the searing pain that was sure to come as my feet hit the soft carpet.

-A minute, or it might have been as many as 10 – passed, before I reached the front door.
-As I opened it, I realise I’d forgotten to lock it the previous day.
+A minute, or maybe ten, passed before I reached the front door.
+As I opened it, I realised I had forgotten to lock it the previous day.

 Oops.
-I just wasn’t used to visitors these days, so such a thing was definitely plausible.
+I just was not used to visitors these days, so such a thing was plausible.

 “Good morning Mr… I mean, Ollie.
-How are you today?” the smiles were genuine, of that I was sure.
-I stood aside and shook hands as they passed me, then closed the door, locked it, then felt stupid and unlocked it, then followed the men into the kitchen.
+How are you today?”
+Their smiles were genuine, of that I was sure.
+I stood aside and shook hands as they passed me, then closed the door, locked it, then felt stupid and unlocked it again, then followed them into the kitchen.

 They were standing and waiting for me to accommodate them.

 “Old school, aren’t you?”
-I said in jest, then added, “please make yourselves at home.
+I said in jest, then added, “Please, make yourselves at home.
 Same again?”
-I said, pointing to the teas which I exposed by opening the cupboard door.
+I asked, pointing to the teas which I exposed by opening the cupboard door.

-They both agreed and within minutes, and with hands wrapped around hot cups of organic tea, the social niceties evaporated.
+They both agreed, and within minutes, hands wrapped around hot cups of organic tea, the social niceties evaporated.

-“We’d like to make you an offer, Ollie, to join our program and to be one of the first test subjects,” he paused to take a sip of his tea, and set it down, then returned to study me as he spoke, “of course there are risks.
-You’ll need to sign a lot of paperwork – essentially indemnifying us from any responsibility and you’d also need to be away for the next 3 months, lose all contact with friends and family and … we’re going to take you to a secret location which we cannot share with you.”
+“We’d like to make you an offer, Ollie, to join our program and to be one of the first test subjects,” Max paused to take a sip of his tea, set it down, then returned to study me as he spoke, “Of course there are risks.
+You’ll need to sign a lot of paperwork, essentially indemnifying us from any responsibility.
+You would also need to be away for the next three months, lose all contact with friends and family, and we are going to take you to a secret location which we cannot share with you.”

-I simply nodded, then swallowed and it was a bit louder – at least to my ears – than I’d have liked.
+I simply nodded, then swallowed, and it was louder, at least to my ears, than I would have liked.

 “Ok,” was all I could muster.

-“Good, well,” he looked over at Steve, then back to me, and said, “we’re happy to come back and pick you up.
+“Good, well,” he looked over at Steve, then back to me, “we’re happy to come back and pick you up.
 About 12pm ok for you?”

 I was stunned.